MAS411 Topics in Advanced Fluid Mechanics

 AimsThis unit aims to familiarise candidates with advanced mathematical techniques used in fluid mechanics, in particular in vortex dynamics, by working out prototype problems.
-The mathematical tools we will learn as we go include: the heat kernel for the diffusion equation, Hilbert transforms, methods of complex functions, Fourier series, Taylor series in time, transformations by stretched-coordinates and method of linear stability analysis.
+The mathematical tools we will learn as we go include: the heat kernel for the diffusion equation, Hilbert transforms, methods of complex functions, Fourier series, Taylor series, transformations by stretched-coordinates and method of linear stability analysis.

 Learning outcomesThey will learn how to solve 1D model equations analytically.
-This includes linearisation and traveling-wave solution of the Burgers equation and analysis of blowup of the CLM equation.
-They will learn alternative (more general) ways of writing down 3D Euler equations.
-This impulse formalism is suited to the variational formulation.
+This includes linearisation and traveling-wave solution of the Burgers equation.
+They will learn alternative (more general) ways of writing down 3D Euler equations, including the impulse formalism suited to the variational formulation.
 They will learn some exact solutions to 3D Navier-Stokes equations, which mimic characteristic structure observed in turbulence.
-They will learn formulation of vortex patch problem under the influence of an external straining field.
+They will learn formulation of vortex tube problem under the influence of an external straining field.
 They will learn the Kelvin-Helmholtz instability on the basis of the Birkhoff-Rott equation.

 20 lectures, no tutorials

 One formal 2.5-hour written examination [80%].
-Format: 4 questions from 5.
 Students will also be required to complete derivations from approx. 5 papers on a reading list [20%].

 - Fluid dynamical equations revisited We give an introduction and motivations.

-- 3D Euler equations We describe impulse formalism by which we express known first integrals (Kelvin circulation, Cauchy invariant etc.) in an unified manner.
+- 3D Euler equations: We describe impulse formalism and several first integrals (Kelvin circulation, Cauchy invariant etc.).

-- 3D Navier-Stokes equations We describe how the Burgers vortex emerges in the long-time evolution of the Navier-Stokes equations under a special configuration.
-We also study its variant.
+- 3D Navier-Stokes equations: We describe how the Burgers vortex emerges in the long-time evolution of the Navier-Stokes equations under a special configuration.
+We also study its variants.